opendp/opendp/docs/source/user/supporting-elements.rst

 Distances
 ---------

+You can determine what units ``d_in`` and ``d_out`` are expressed in based on the ``input_metric``, and ``output_metric`` or ``output_measure``.
+Follow the links into the example metrics and measures to get more detail on what the distances mean for that kind of metric or measure.

+On Transformations, the ``input_metric`` will be a dataset metric like :ref:`SymmetricDistance <symmetric-distance>`.
+The ``output_metric`` will either be some dataset metric (on dataset transformations) or some kind of global sensitivity metric like :ref:`AbsoluteDistance <absolute-distance>` (on aggregations).

+The ``input_metric`` of Measurements is initially only some kind of global sensitivity metric.
+However, once you chain the Measurement with a Transformation, the resulting Measurement will have whatever ``input_metric`` was on the Transformation.
+The ``output_measure`` of Measurements is some kind of privacy measure like :ref:`MaxDivergence <max-divergence>` or :ref:`SmoothedMaxDivergence <smoothed-max-divergence>`.

+It is critical that you choose the correct ``d_in`` for the relation, whereas you can use :ref:`binary search utilities <binary-search>` to find the tightest ``d_out``.
+Practically speaking, the smaller the ``d_out``, the tighter your analysis will be.

 You might find it surprising that metrics and measures are never actually evaluated!
 The framework does not evaluate these because it relates a user-provided input distance to another user-provided output distance.
-Even the user should not directly compute input and output distances: they are contextual or inferred.
+Even the user should not directly compute input and output distances: they are :ref:`solved-for <accuracy>`, :ref:`bisected <binary-search>`, or even :ref:`contextual <putting-together>`.

-It is critical that you choose the correct ``d_in`` for the relation, whereas you can use utilities in the library to search for the tightest ``d_out``.
-Practically speaking, the smaller the ``d_out``, the tighter your analysis.

-If you are starting with a dataset, the input metric will likely be :ref:`SymmetricDistance <symmetric-distance>`.
-In this case, ``d_in`` is the maximum number of records that an individual may contribute.